How to plan a funeral step-by-step

 Select a funeral home

-If the deceased didn’t have a Preneed Funeral insurance policy, select a funeral home and schedule time with a funeral director.
+If the deceased didn’t have a Preneed Funeral insurance policy, select a funeral home, and schedule time with a funeral director.
 A funeral director helps families plan and carry out funeral services.
-(To budget expenses, read How much does an average funeral cost?)

 Choose a form of disposition